mohsen-karami/giti/README.md

 Imagine you wrote a bunch of code or implemented a genius solution, and even though it’s not yet ready to get pushed, you’re looking for a way to avoid losing it.
 In these scenarios, it would be best to push a temporary commit and replace it with a polished one when everything is ok.

+#### git push -a/--append

+It's common to forget to include certain files in a commit or accidentally include unrelated changes; if you find yourself in this situation, just simply add your intended changes to the previous commit using the `--append` option.

 #### giti push -t `tag-name`

 This option attaches the user input as a tag to the latest commit and pushes it to the remote server.
 In the case you wanna assign a tag for a previous commit, you can add `--hash commit-hash` to the original command.